 DStretch is a digital imaging tool created for the enhancement of rock art images.
 It can make pictographs visible that are nearly invisible to the naked eye.
 It needs a hue difference to do its enhancement and so works best on pictographs, especially faint red or yellow pictographs.
 It can in some cases work well on petroglyphs.
 It works on color RGB digital images, the format used by consumer digital cameras.
 It is based on Java and will run on PC’s, Mac’s and Linux.

 DStretch is a plugin to the imaging program ImageJ (available for free from http://rsb.info.nih.gov/ij/).
-Install ImageJ first then get the DStretch plugin file DStretch_.zip (this used to be called DStretch_.jar) by email from firstname.lastname@example.org (also free but contributions are welcome and help me to make DStretch better).
+Install ImageJ first then get the DStretch plugin file DStretch_.zip (this used to be called DStretch_.jar) by email from firstname.lastname@example.org (a $50 contribution is now required).
 Put the plugin file into the ImageJ Plugins directory.
 When you next start ImageJ DStretch menu items will appear in the Plugins menu.
 To start DStretch choose Plugins->DStretch->DStretch…Run.

 Get a program to use for browsing your images.
 For PC's I recommend Irfanview (www.irfanview.com) or